Nmouss/ChessAI/README.md

 # What is this?
-This project was a project that combined all of my knowledge in computer vision, OOP, machine learning and software engineering which includes reading documentation.
+This project is a project that combined all of my knowledge in computer vision, OOP, machine learning, software engineering, and reading documentation.
 I also learned a lot between GPUs, TPUs and CPUs when I was training my chess pieces model on a GTX 1080Ti.

 # Packages (For mac users)